 Now you’re ready to choose when your message will be sent.

 Gmail offers you a few ready-made selections like “this afternoon” and “tomorrow morning”.
-But, if you’re wondering how to send an email at a specific time in Gmail, then there’s an option to select your own exact date and time too.
+But, if you’re wondering how to make an email send at a certain time in Gmail, then there’s an option to select your own exact date and time too.

 Step 4 (optional): Use YAMM to supercharge your delayed email campaigns